Popiah

 Experience of a Practitioner

 The sustainability of the practice, particularly the skill of making popiah skins by hand, depends on younger generations to carry on the trade.
-The laborious hours involved in popiah-making and low profit margins may deter some.
-Yet, Ms Quek, a third-generation owner, is committed to passing down the skills and secrets of the trade to the next generation, led by Mr Michael Ker.
-Ms Quek hopes that Mr Ker will take the business to new heights and continue their family legacy.
+While the laborious hours involved in popiah-making may deter new entrants, Michael is committed to passing down time-honoured techniques of popiah-making to younger family members, hoping to spur them on to continue their family legacy.

 References